bahramkhanlarov/Currency-Exchange-Rate-Scraper/README.md

 ## Practical use cases:

-Some practical use cases specifically for exchange data for Euro to CHF:
+Some practical use cases specifically for exchange data for CHF-Euro:

 Financial modeling: The exchange rate data can be used in financial models to forecast the future exchange rates between Euro and CHF.
 This can be useful for businesses that have cross-border transactions between the two currencies.